-Hello world!
+'Sup world!
 I'm Joseph Richard Cantrell, a computer scientist with a passion for lighting the torch of mutual prosperity.
 I am merely an extraordinary man and nothing more.
 I will speak more on that later, but beginning November 21, 1995, I grew up on Emerson Avenue in the old land of the free and the new world of the brave, the United States of America.
-At age 5, I abandoned Christianity to be agnostic, and I ironically pushed forward an exceptional Atheist at age 7 while at Christian summer camp.
 Meta4's this way and meta4's that way; I'm also the United States of America, and the Golden Rule, the One rule to rule them all, is my Constitution.
+At age 5, I abandoned Christianity to be agnostic, and I ironically pushed forward an exceptional Atheist at age 7 during my first Christian summer camp.
 For eighteen years, I lived in Columbus with my mother Patricia Cantrell before moving to Atlanta, Georgia in 2014 to attend the Georgia Institute of Technology and begin anew.

 Although I do not pursue it, the origin of the universe interests me.
 The three spacial dimensions before you intertwine with time, elucidating timespace.
 When your velocity increases, time will tick more slowly for you.
 In mathematics it is easy to imagine four spatial dimensions using linear algebra.
 Thus, time can be seen as an extension of space: a fourth dimension creating spacetime.
 In mathematics, it is easy to imagine an infinite number of dimensions.
 Stephen Hawking conjectures this universe is an offshoot of a universe encapsulating more dimensions.
 Any "timespacial" dimensions perpendicular to these four "timespacial" dimensions would be imperceptible to us.
 It is easy to imagine this universe can be perpendicular in space to another universe; quantum entanglement indicates this universe is a self-containing system originating from a place where our perception of time does not exist at all.
 If two particles are entangled, a change in the state of one particle will instantaneously flip the state of the partner particle.
 This quantum exchange of information cannot be measured as the particle's state changes as one measures its properties.
 This correlation of particles shows there is one more time dimension governing this quantum leap: imaginary time.